African peanut stew is a rich, flavorful, and nutritious one-pot recipe with peanut butter, tomatoes, sweet potatoes, aromatic spices, and chickpeas.

 African Peanut Stew in a bowl topped with lime

-African Peanut Stew originates from West African countries such as Mali, Gambia, Senegal, Nigeria, and Ghana, where it’s known in the local Mandinka language as domodah or tigadegena.
+African Peanut Stew originates from West African countries such as Mali, Gambia, Senegal, Nigeria, and Ghana.
+In the local Mandinka language, it’s known as domodah or tigadegena.

 It is often referred to as maafe or simply groundnut stew.
 In West Africa, this recipe can be made with meat, fish, or vegetarian.

-Here, we chose to make a Vegetarian and Vegan African Peanut Stew with chickpeas (or tofu) as substitutes for the meat.
+We made a Vegetarian and Vegan African Peanut Stew with chickpeas (or tofu) as a meat substitute.

 We also add tender bite-size chunks of sweet potatoes and fresh baby spinach, which meld beautifully with the peanut butter-based sauce.

-Like some of our other high protein vegetarian meals – for example, spinach stew, chickpea stew, Moroccan lentil soup, Harira soup, and white bean soup, African Peanut Stew is easy to make in one pot and about 30 minutes.
+Like some of our other high-protein vegetarian meals, spinach stew, chickpea stew, Moroccan lentil soup, and white bean soup, African Peanut Stew is easy to make in one pot and takes about 30 minutes.

 African peanut stew with spinach and sweet potato in a white bowl

-This makes it perfect for a weeknight dinner, and because it keeps well in the fridge, you can also use it for meal prep for the week.
+This makes it perfect for a vegetarian weeknight dinner, and because it keeps well in the fridge, you can also use it for meal prep.

-While groundnut stew falls into the stew category, its hearty, rich, and creamy texture will make you think of a curry.
+While groundnut stew falls into the stew category, its hearty, rich, and creamy texture will remind you of curry.

 Recipes like potato curry, sweet potato curry, chickpea curry, and even our vegan curry have similarities to this African recipe.

-What really stands out about African peanut stew is its extraordinary creaminess and wonderful nutty and aromatic flavor given by the peanut butter mixed with tomato and spices.
+What stands out about African peanut stew is its extraordinary creaminess and wonderful nutty and aromatic flavor due to the peanut butter mixed with tomato and spices.

 Enjoy this beautiful and nutritious dish in a bowl with brown rice or with a side of bread.